aesara-devs/aesara/doc/reference/tensor/sparse/sparse_api.rst

 :mod:`sparse` -- Symbolic Sparse Matrices
 =========================================

-In the tutorial section, you can find a :ref:`sparse tutorial
-<tutsparse>`.

 The sparse submodule is not loaded when we import Aesara.
 You must import ``aesara.sparse`` to enable it.